kingsmen732/GROW_R502-A_fingerprint/README.md

-# GROW R502-A Fingerprint Rust
+# GROW R502-A Fingerprint Rust and Python

 This project provides a Rust-based implementation for managing a fingerprint sensor using the `serialport` crate.
 It enables users to enroll, verify, list, and delete fingerprints stored on the sensor.
 Communication with the sensor is achieved over a serial connection using a custom packet-based protocol.